Overview

 3

-This introductory course is in data analysis for students in engineering technology programs.
+STAT 245 is an introductory course in data analysis for students in engineering technology programs.
 Students apply techniques to organize, display, analyze and report data.
 Outcomes include methods of descriptive and inferential statistics.
 Students will be exposed to software-based methods in laboratory sessions using industry-grade data.
 Some advanced topics of analysis are selectable toward the end of the course.

 3